Joseph Safra Foundation Inc

 Priority Areas

-Jewish Religious Organizations: Primary focus on synagogues, particularly Congregation Shema Shlomo (receiving seven-figure grants), Congregation Share Zion of Great Neck, Congregation Sfat Temmin, and Sephardic Synagogue of 5th Avenue.
+Jewish Religious Organisations: Primary focus on synagogues, including Congregation Shema Shlomo, Congregation Share Zion of Great Neck, Congregation Sfat Temmin, and Sephardic Synagogue of 5th Avenue.

 Jewish Education: Sarah Dabah Elementary School, Shaarei Emunah – Institute of Jewish Studies, and Yeshivah Zichron Yehoshua.

-Israel Support: Religious organizations and institutions in Israel through PEF Israel Endowment Funds and other Israeli organizations.
+Israel Support: Religious organisations and institutions in Israel through PEF Israel Endowment Funds and other Israeli organisations.

 Healthcare: Major gifts to Mount Sinai School of Medicine, Henry Ford Health Systems, and Brigham and Women's Hospital.